Skip to Content

 Ribbon is specifically used for ribbon embroidery, and it can be really fun to use for florals and leaves.
 The best type of ribbon for embroidery is silk ribbon because of how soft and pliable it is.
 This makes it easier to pull the needle and thread through the fabrics.
 It is possible to also work with synthetic ribbon, but it’s a bit more challenging to use.

-Ribbon comes in a variety of widths that are measured in mm.
+Ribbon comes in a variety of widths that are measured in millimeters.

 Silk Thread